Border authorities find longest-ever drug smuggling tunnel

 American authorities have been left stunned after discovering the longest drug-smuggling tunnel ever built along the US-Mexico border.

-Right under Donald Trump’s nose, criminals have been transporting illegal substances across state lines, showing the limitations of the president’s plan for a border wall.
+Right under US President Donald Trump’s nose, criminals have been transporting illegal substances across state lines, showing the limitations of his plan for a border wall.

-Stretching 1.3 kilometers, the tunnel which runs from an industrial site in the Mexican town of Tijuana into the US city of San Diego, is considered to be the length of more than 14 US football fields.
+Stretching 1.3 kilometres, the tunnel, which runs from an industrial site in the Mexican town of Tijuana into the US city of San Diego, is considered to be the length of more than 14 US football fields.

 It also runs far below the current underground limit of Mr Trump’s border wall.

-Decked out with a rail cart system, elevator, high voltage electrical cables, ventilation and a drainage system, the tunnel lies 21 metres below the surface of the ground in an area that is a stronghold of Mexico’s most powerful drug syndicate, the Sinaloa cartel.
+Decked out with a rail cart system, lift, high-voltage electrical cables, ventilation and a drainage system, the tunnel is 21 metres below the surface of the ground in an area that is a stronghold of Mexico’s most powerful drug syndicate, the Sinaloa cartel.

-“This one blows past (the second-longest drug smuggling tunnel),” Border Patrol operations supervisor Lance LeNoir said.
+“This one blows past [the previous tunnel record],” Border Patrol operations supervisor Lance LeNoir said.

 The next longest tunnel in the US, discovered in San Diego in 2014, was just over 904 metres.